Bradfield College: Headmasters

+Current Head

+In December 2024, after a selection process, the Warden of the college announced that Jeremy Quartermain would succeed Stevens as Headmaster at the beginning of the 2025/26 academic year.
+Quartermain was formerly headmaster of Rossall School, previously holding positions at Brentwood and Gresham's.

 Other information

 In September 2010 the Blackburn Science Centre was opened.
 The building includes green elements such as a bio-mass boiler, green roof and solar panels.

 Since September 2012 Bradfield has offered the International Baccalaureate Diploma Programme (IBDP) alongside the traditional A Level pathway.

-In Summer 2015 Bradfield received an outstanding inspection report from the Independent Schools Inspectorate.
+In Summer 2023 Bradfield received an outstanding inspection report from the Independent Schools Inspectorate.

-The oldest building is College gateway, which incorporates part of a barn of 1382.
+The oldest building is college gateway, which incorporates part of a barn of 1382.
 The wrought iron was made by the village blacksmith.

-In September 2021 the College announced that it had acquired the neighbouring St. Andrew's Church after the building had fallen into disrepair.
-It is in the process of being converted into a secondary library and working space.
+In 2019 the last service was held at St Andrew's Church, with the college subsequently purchasing the building from the Diocese of Oxford, before then being deconsecrated.
+The Church is the location where the Duchess of Cornwall was baptised.
+The college has now completed converting it into a secondary library and working space as part of an £8m project.
+Construction commenced in April 2022, with the building being opened in September 2024 by Louis de Bernières.

 Each August, the college serves as the 'base camp' for the Bradfield Ringing Course, which aims to improve the standard of change-ringing in the United Kingdom.

+Southern Railway Schools Class

+The 24th steam locomotive (Engine 923) in the Southern Railway's class V was originally named 'Uppingham', but after objections from Uppingham School the name was changed to 'Bradfield'.
+This class was known as the Schools Class because all 40 of the locomotives were named after English public schools.
+'Uppingham' was built in December 1933 and had its name changed to 'Bradfield' on 14 August 1934.

 Houses

 Bradfield has 12 boarding houses in total.
 All first years pupils (Fourth Formers) enter a first year boarding house (Faulkner's) and then, from the second year (known as the Shell), they move to their main boarding houses for the remaining four years.